Post

 • title: Post title

-• categories: Category classification of the post
+• categories: Post category classification

 • tags: Tag classification to apply to the post